johnstongrant/Tech-Demo-TailwindCSS/README.md

 </div>
 ```

-While the same effect could be accomplished by inlining the styles using the [HTML style attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/style), utility classes provide the benefit of coming directly from a CSS stylesheet.
-In CSS parlance, this means we're applying "rules" rather than "styles" to elements, which allows us to access the entire CSS toolbox and use CSS [preprocessors](https://developer.mozilla.org/en-US/docs/Glossary/CSS_preprocessor), among [many other benefits](https://frontstuff.io/no-utility-classes-arent-the-same-as-inline-styles).
+While the same effect could be accomplished by inlining the styles using the [HTML style attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/style), utility classes provide the benefit of coming directly from a CSS stylesheet, which allows us to access the entire CSS toolbox and use CSS [preprocessors](https://developer.mozilla.org/en-US/docs/Glossary/CSS_preprocessor), among [many other benefits](https://frontstuff.io/no-utility-classes-arent-the-same-as-inline-styles).

 ### Task 1: Installing Tailwind